 The prostate is divided into several anatomic regions, or zones.
 Most prostate cancer develops from the peripheral zone near the rectum.
 That’s why a digital rectal exam (DRE) is a useful screening test.

-Benign prostatic hypertrophy (BPH), a non-cancerous prostate condition, typically develops from the transition zone that surrounds the urethra, or urinary tube.
-This is why BPH causes more difficulty with urination than prostate cancer typically does.
+Lower urinary tract symptoms due to benign prostatic hyperplasia (BPH), which is a non-cancerous prostate condition, typically develops from the transition zone that surrounds the urethra, or urinary tube.
+This is why BPH may cause more difficulty with urination than prostate cancer typically does.

 Because the prostate is close to several vital structures, prostate cancer and its treatment strategies can disrupt normal urinary, bowel, and sexual functioning.